|

 (The store always traced its founding to 1907) and remodeled it

-for a general merchandise store featuring 'Ladies' and Gent's Furnishings'.
+for a general merchandise store featuring “Ladies and Gent’s

-was dissolved, but from 1907 to 1966 Nilesites continued to purchase
+partnership was dissolved, but from 1907 to 1966 Nilesites continued

 The building and its contents values